microsoft/pxt-arcade/docs/tutorials/football.md

 ## Step 6

-You can change how long each quarter in the game is by changing the **Quarter Length**.
+You can change the length of each quarter in the game by giving **Quarter Length** a different amount of time.
 To do this,
 click on the **+** on the ``||football:play as ... against ...||`` block.
 Then,
-in the new input that gets added, put in a number for the new quarter length in seconds - for example, 90 seconds.
+in the new input slot that's added, put in a number for the new quarter length in seconds - for example, 90 seconds.

 ```blocks